Wolfgang Petritsch

-Wolfgang Petritsch (born 26 August 1947) is an Austrian diplomat of Slovene ethnicity.

-Between 1999 and 2002 Petritsch served as the international High Representative for Bosnia and Herzegovina.
+Wolfgang Petritsch (born 26 August 1947) is an Austrian diplomat who served as the High Representative for Bosnia and Herzegovina from 1999 to 2002.

 Early life and studies

 Petritsch was born to a Carinthian Slovene family in Klagenfurt; he grew up in Glainach in a mixed Slovene/German-speaking environment.
 Besides his native tongues, he speaks English, French, and Serbo-Croatian.

 Petritsch studied history, German studies, political science and law at the University of Vienna, where he obtained a PhD in 1972.
 He was also a Fulbright Scholar at the University of Southern California in Los Angeles.
 From 1977 to 1983 he was secretary and press officer to Federal Chancellor Bruno Kreisky, about whom he published a biography in 2011.